end2endzone/win32Arduino/README.md

 2) Open a file explorer and navigate to your existing project.

-3) Execute the file `vs2010.bat` which will generate a valid Visual Studio 2010 solution under the `build` directory.
+3) Execute the file `visualstudio.bat` which will generate a valid Visual Studio solution under the `build` directory.

 4) Navigate to the `build` directory and open `TestProject.sln` file.